chau9ho/chatgpt-line-bot-mutli/README.md

 ## 🤖Introduction

-Integrate ChatGPT Bot into Line, simply enter text in the input box to start interacting with ChatGPT.
+Integrate ChatGPT Bot, Stable Diffusion, Meta Music and FaceSwap (Using Replicate) into Line, simply enter text in the input box to start interacting with ChatGPT.

 <img src="img/2023-10-25-10-03-47.png" width="30%" />